 - a few sprig tops fresh cilantro and/or parsley

-Store in an air tight container in refrigerator for up to a week.
+Store: Leftovers can be kept in an airtight container in the refrigerator for up to 5 – 6 days.

-Salad shown consists of romaine lettuce, carrots, grape tomatoes, cucumbers and topped with cracked pepper…simple and delicious!
+Salad shown consists of romaine lettuce, carrots, grape tomatoes, cucumbers and topped with cracked pepper.
+Just simple and delicious!

 RECOMMENDED EQUIPMENT: I have not made this in a regular blender.
 The NutriBullet (affiliate link) works great for small jobs like this.
 If using a regular size blender, you may want to double the recipe.